CSIT-Free Beamforming for Multi-Group Multicast in Overloaded mmWave Systems: Proposed CF-MGM Framework

-{ \begin{remark} We note that the proposed power allocation requires the large-scale channel gains (e.g., path loss) at the BS.
-This information can be readily estimated by the BS from uplink signals during the initial access phase (e.g., random access) when the users request to join a multicast stream, leveraging TDD channel reciprocity.
-Moreover, unlike instantaneous CSI, these large-scale gains are quasi-static, varying over a quite large time scale, and can be statistically inferred from factors like user distance.
-Consequently, this information can be updated via infrequent reports from the user, imposing only a negligible overhead. $\blacksquare$ \end{remark} }
+\begin{remark} The proposed power allocation strategy requires only large-scale channel gains (e.g., path loss) at the BS.
+Such information can be readily obtained from uplink signals during the initial access phase (e.g., random access) when the users request to join a multicast stream, leveraging TDD channel reciprocity.
+In contrast to instantaneous CSI, these large-scale gains are quasi-static and vary over significantly longer time scales, since they are mainly governed by long-term factors such as the distance between the user and the BS.
+Consequently, they can be updated via infrequent user reports, imposing only negligible signaling overhead. $\blacksquare$ \end{remark}